The Hospital for Sick Children TCAG logo DGV image

 2. Sanger Sequencing Pricing

-The facility charges CDN $3.50 per successful read.
-BAC, LAMBDA, Cosmid and Fosmid reactions will remain at $12.00 each.
-Failed reads will be charged provided the control from the same sequencing run passes our QC metrics.
+The facility charges CDN $3.50 per read.
+BAC, LAMBDA, Cosmid and Fosmid reactions are $12.00 each.
+ALL submitted samples will be billed, unless the DNA sequencing facility is at fault as determined by our control run on each plate.
 We accept Visa/MasterCard/AMEX or institutional purchase orders for payment.

 3. Sanger Sequencing Sample Submission Guidelines

-• Submit samples using the on-line DNA sequencing Facility Finch Server (http://tcag-2.ccb.sickkids.ca/Finch).
+• Submit samples using the on-line DNA sequencing Facility GSLE Server (https://genesifter.tcag.ca/gsle/mainPage).
 Instructions for creating an account, placing orders, etc. can be downloaded.
-Please note that the Finch Server is unavailable from 2:30am-3:00am every day for backup and maintenance.
+Please note that the Finch Server is unavailable from 2:30 - 3 a.m. every day for backup and maintenance.

-• If you are using a custom primer, samples must be premixed with template and primer in one tube in order to be processed.
-The primer must be added at a concentration of 20-33 ng (3-5 pmols) in 0.7 µl volume, for a total sample volume submitted to the sequencing facility of 7.7 µl.
-Be sure to only add ONE primer to each tube.
+• If you are using a custom primer, samples must be premixed with template and (one) primer in one tube in order to be processed.
+0.7µL to 1µL of primer at a concentration of ~50ng/µL (~5µM or ~5pmol/µL) must be added, for a total volume submitted to the sequencing facility of 7.7µL to 8µL.

 DNA Template Concentration